vaib-dev/Courses/C-09-bootstrap/01-introduction.md

 ### 3. Great Grid system

 Bootstrap makes use of the powerful 12 column grid system which is easy to use and is very consistent.

+## Disadvantages of Bootstrap
+### 1.Every Bootstrap Website Looks Similar
+A great many of us are tired of seeing the same old Twitter Bootstrap theme again and again.
+Black header, giant hero, rounded blue buttons, Helvetica Neue.
+Yes, you can customize the header to be a different color, maybe re-color some of the buttons, use a different font.
+Ultimately, however, that doesn’t change anything—it still looks like Bootstrap.

+### 2. Can be Heavy
+While it’s easy to build a responsive website with Bootstrap, the end results can be quite a bit heavy for the users in terms of slower loading times, as well as battery drain issues.
+Also, the files generated by Bootstrap can be huge in size, which can slow things down for you quite heavily.
+You might be able to go on and delete things manually, but this again defeats the purpose of using the framework at all.

+### Lots of changes required
+Can require lots of overriding styles or rewriting their files if you have lots of customizations or want to deviate from Bootstrap structure.

 ## Summary